Unit VII. Presence

 of ourselves rather like Shakti doing her housecleaning in the Anja Chakra.

-is the true center of union with God, a living flame of love with a sense
+the true center of union with God, a living flame of love with a sense of

-of presence.
-This is experienced as a deep sense of interiority and
+presence.
+This is experienced as a deep sense of interiority and spirituality.

 Self-consciousness and presence come together in a prayer of union